Taken from the Faculty Handbook

 Membership: FAC is composed of six teaching faculty.
 Two tenured teaching faculty members are from SNHS and two tenured teaching faculty members are from SAHSS.
 These four members are elected for three-year terms.
 One full-time faculty member from MTS is elected for a three-year term.
 One untenured faculty member from SAHSS or SNHS is also elected for a three-year term.
 All six terms are staggered to ensure two elections per year.
 No individual may serve on FAC for more than six consecutive years.

-No department of the College may have more than one of its members on this committee.
+No department of the University may have more than one of its members on this committee.
 Faculty members serving on this committee may not be elected to serve on any other main governance (PBC, APC, APPC) or autonomous (CCH) committee.

 The committee elects the chair of the committee from among the tenured faculty members.

 Typical workload: FAC meets every two weeks for an hour.
 In addition to the chair, FAC has a meeting secretary and a (tenured) FAC representative on the President’s Council (PC).
 The meeting secretary takes the committee meeting notes and posts them on AMOS.
 Between meetings, FAC members are expected to reply to committee emails as well as be available for conversations with faculty.

 The chair serves as the main point person for between-meeting communication with the Provost and with faculty.
 The chair takes the lead in writing the various reports and proposals that get submitted for consideration to the President, the Provost, and to the faculty.
 The chair also schedules and creates the agenda for the committee meetings.